-For the 7th year in a row Winterland will be organizing a spring/summer program to keep High School age players skating during the summer months.
-We have a schedule that makes sure the kids skate at least once a week from April 24th until end of July 18th, giving them a chance to play other summer sports but still get some ice time.
+For the 8th year in a row Winterland will be organizing a spring/summer program to keep High School age players skating during the summer months.
+We have a schedule that makes sure the kids skate at least once a week from the end of April until the middle of July giving them a chance to play other summer sports but still get some ice time.

-The program will be in three age groups by Birth Year:
+The program will be in two age groups by Birth Year:

 Winterland does reserve the right to move skaters to a different session if skill levels do not meet the present session's level.
 We want kids of equal skill level to skate against each other.

 Program Plan: Utilize small area games to teach offensive and defensive concepts, systems and fundamental skills.